-- Rubin et al., 2001 (Rubin, 2001) Disruption of the ovarian cycle with elongation of the estrous cycle oral study leading to a NOAEL of 100 μg/kg bw/d and a LOAEL of 1200 μg/kg/day after treatment from GD6 until weaning in Sprague Dawley rats. - Patisaul et al., 2009 (Patisaul, 2009) Disruption of the ovarian cycle study by subcutaneous route leading to a LOEL of 50 μg/kg/day after treatment from PND1 to PND5 in Long Evans rats. - Signorile et al., 2010 (Signorile, 2010) Polycystic ovaries and endometrial hyperplasia - sub-cutaneous study leading to a LOAEL of 100 μg/kg bw/d based on the increase in the frequency of the appearance of polycystic ovaries and a LOAEL of 1000 μg/kg bw/d based on the increase in the incidence of endometrial hyperplasia after treatment from GD1 to PND7 in Balb-C mice.
+- Rubin et al., 2001 (Rubin, 2001-see detailed description below) Disruption of the ovarian cycle with elongation of the estrous cycle - oral study leading to a NOAEL of 100 μg/kg bw/d and a LOAEL of 1200 μg/kg/day after treatment from GD6 until weaning in Sprague Dawley rats. - Patisaul et al., 2009 (Patisaul, 2009) Disruption of the ovarian cycle study by subcutaneous route leading to a LOEL of 50 μ g/kg/day after treatment from PND1 to PND5 in Long Evans rats. - Signorile et al., 2010 (Signorile, 2010--see detailed description below) Polycystic ovaries and endometrial hyperplasia - sub-cutaneous study leading to a LOAEL of 100 μg/kg bw/d based on the increase in the frequency of the appearance of polycystic ovaries and a LOAEL of 1000 μg/kg bw/d based on the increase in the incidence of endometrial hyperplasia after treatment from GD1 to PND7 in Balb-C mice.